 What Is Shilajit and How Does It Work?

 It is formed over hundreds of years as plants and organic materials break down and get compressed inside the rocks.
-Both shilajit from Himalaya and Altai have different properties and percentages of fulvic and humic acids due to temptation and environmental change.

-What makes it special is its unique blend of fulvic acid, humic acid, over 84 trace minerals, and natural antioxidants — nutrients that are not easy to get from regular food sources.
+What makes it special is its unique blend of fulvic acid, humic acid, over 84 trace minerals, and natural antioxidants, nutrients that are not easy to get from regular food sources.

 Once Shilajit enters our system, its key compound, fulvic acid, helps our cells absorb minerals better and supports the removal of toxins, like a delivery service that brings nutrients in and carries waste out.